raspberrypi/style-guide/README.md

 *   IC – integrated circuit
 *   ICT – information and communications technology, **not** information and communication technology
 *   ID – identification.
 Plural IDs.
 Avoid using as a verb unless space is very restricted; use apostrophe in verb form.
 Where possible, *The bouncer checks drinkers' identification*, not *The bouncer ID’s drinkers.*
+*   IDLE - Python IDE installed on Raspbian, found under the Programming menu as 'Python 3 (IDLE)'
 *   i.e.
 *   IM – instant message.
 Plural IMs.
 Avoid using as a verb unless space is very restricted.
 *   IMAX – trademark, so use as an adjective, not a noun